 When someone you care about suddenly leaves your life, it's not a case of taking time out to recover.
 'Recovery' suggests that you will emerge exactly the same as you were before.
 In reality, all of your experiences shape the person you are, and experiencing the death of someone you care about often has the biggest impact.

 Bereavement is about trying to accept what happened, learning to adjust to life without that person and finding a place to keep their memory alive while you try to get along as best you can.

 During bereavement, it is important to find ways to mourn our loss and express our grief.

-The bereavement period can be a confusing time involving a lot of very powerful emotions.
+The bereavement period can be a confusing time involving a lot of powerful emotions.
 These emotions can grow, fade and shift as we move across the different stages of bereavement.
-Not everyone experiences the same stages of bereavement at the same time or in the same order.
-However, most people generally go through the following four stages at some point:
+Not everyone experiences the same stages of bereavement at the same time or in the same order, though most people generally go through the following four stages at some point:

 - accepting that your loss really happened

 - experiencing the pain that comes with grief

 - trying to adjust to life without the person who died

 - putting less emotional energy into your grief and finding a new place to put it so you can move on

 Most people go through all of these stages, but not everyone moves between them smoothly.
 Sometimes, people get stuck on one stage and find it difficult to move on.